slatedocs/slate/source/includes/_groups.md

 ### privacy-settings:

-You can choose to allow people to join your group anytime, have them request invites or only allow them to join by an admin’s invitation.
+You can choose to allow people join your group at anytime, have them request invites or only allow them to join by an admin’s invitation.

-- `admin-invite`: People are joined by an invitation from the group admin ***(Avaiable)***
+- `admin-invite`: People can only join by an invitation from a group admin ***(Avaiable)***
-- `public_access`: People can join your group anytime ***(No avaible)***
+- `public_access`: People can join your group at anytime ***(Not avaible)***
-- `request_invite`: People request invite to join a group ***(No avaible)***
+- `request_invite`: People request invite to join a group ***(Not avaible)***

 ### manager-approval

-- `true`: if you’d like every spending order that uses funds from this group to require approval from a group admin.
+- `true`: if you’d like every order that uses funds from this group to require approval from a group admin.
-- `false`: if you wouldn't like every spending order that uses funds from this group to require approval from a group admin.
+- `false`: if you wouldn't like every order that uses funds from this group to require approval from a group admin.

 ## Create group